Graphical view on linear extensions of finite posets: Introduction

 In the present paper we offer a straightforward elementary proof of the fact that linear extensions of finite posets are characterized by geodetic convexity.
 Our self-contained proof does not need any specialized results on the symmetric group and is, thus, conceptually simpler.
 Indeed, realize that the collection of total orders on a general finite set $N$ has no distinguished element and, therefore, it does not form a group.
 Nonetheless, the mental transition to labeled posets and the relation to the results of \cite[\S\,6]{BW91} are also commented (Section~\ref{ssec.poset-encoding}).

 The permutohedral graph can be viewed as a graph with colored edges: an equivalence on the set of its edges can be defined by introducing the so-called {\em combinatorial labels\/} on them.
 Specifically, a two-element set $\{u,v\}\subseteq N$ will be interpreted as a label on the edge between enumerations $\permA$ and $\permB$ if these only differ in the mutual position of $u$ and $v$.
-The same combinatorial label on different edges has geometric interpretation in terms of a certain polytope $\perN\subseteq {\dv R}^{N}$, named the {\em permutohedron}.
+The same combinatorial label on different edges has a geometric interpretation in terms of a certain polytope $\perN\subseteq {\dv R}^{N}$, named the {\em permutohedron}.
 This is because the edges correspond to one-dimensional faces of\/ $\perN$ and a shared label on different edges means that the edges are parallel \cite[\S\,2.3.2]{Stu24}.

 The collection of all geodetically convex sets in the permutohedral graph forms a lattice.
-This lattice is graded and its height function is characterized.
+This lattice is graded and its height function, sometimes named a ``rank function" \cite{Sta97}, is characterized.
 The height of a non-empty geodetically convex set $S$ of enumerations is shown to be the {\em number of different edge colors\/} within the induced subgraph for $S$.
 What is perhaps surprising for the reader is that, once $|N|\geq 6$, the value of this function for $S$ \underline{does} \underline{not} \underline{coincide} with the graphical {\em diameter\/} of~$S$.
-An example is given, based on a poset of dimension 3\/; in fact, the height of ${\cal L}(P)$ coincides with its diameter iff the dimension of a poset $P$ is at most two \cite[Theorem\,4.2]{Mas08}.
+An example is given, based on a poset of dimension 3\/; in fact, the height of ${\cal L}(P)$ for a poset $P$ on $N$ coincides with the diameter of ${\cal L}(P)$ if and only if the dimension of $P$ is at most two \cite[Theorem\,4.2]{Mas08}.

 It is also shown that, if $|N|\geq 2$, the above lattice is anti-isomorphic to the {\em poset-based lattice\/} over $N$, which is the collection of all posets on $N$ extended by the full binary relation $N\times N$.
-In particular, its sub-collection of posets $P$ on $N$ forms a meet semi-lattice, which is graded and its height function is determined by the number of compared pairs of distinct elements in $P$.
+In particular, its sub-collection of posets $P$ on $N$ forms a meet semi-lattice, which is graded and its height function is given by the number of compared pairs (in $P$) of distinct elements of $N$.